 Screws provide greater holding strength than nails and can be used for securing roof sheathing.

-It is recommended to use galvanized screws and nails to help protect against weather action from the exterior side of the roof.
+It is recommended to use galvanized screws to help protect against weather action from the exterior side of the roof.